What Should I Know Before Getting Breast Implants?

 Conveniently located to serve the areas of Maryland, Virginia and Washington, D.C.

-Posted on August 8, 2019 under Breast Implants
+Posted on August 8, 2019 under Breast Augmentation, Breast Implants, Cosmetic Surgery

 Breast augmentation is the most popular cosmetic surgery from year to year.
 With such popularity, it would seem like it’s easy to choose to go through with a breast augmentation, but there are a lot of things that should go in to your decision to get breast implants.
 The best way to make an informed decision is with the help of a board certified plastic surgeon like Dr. Jabs, Dr. Magge, or Dr. Richards, but here are some factors to be prepared to discuss during your consultation if you’re opting for breast enhancement.

 If you’re hoping to correct sagging or deflated breasts with a breast surgery, then you’ll likely need to add another step to your augmentation.
 This is called a breast lift, or mastopexy, and it specifically addresses breasts that deflate or sag because of things like pregnancy or breastfeeding.
 It does this by lifting the breast tissue to a higher, more upright position before excising any extra skin.
 This procedure, sometimes called a breast augmentation lift, can produce excellent, rejuvenating results.

 Implants can come with some extra steps after your surgery and recovery are complete.
 The reality is that they can rupture or succumb to complications like capsular contracture, leading to the need for another surgery.
 For this reason, you’ll need to be familiar with them and monitor them for any problems.
 You should also be sure to keep a good relationship with your plastic surgeon so that they can address any complications and recommend a course of action.

 There are a lot of decisions to make about your implants